-Whenever a celebrity dies most decent people will think that it is a tragedy.
-Even if they weren’t fans of the particular actor, singer or writer they will still see the death of a human being as a tragic event, as that is the normal reaction to someone’s death.
+Whenever a celebrity dies, most decent people will think that it is a tragedy.
+Even if they weren’t fans of the particular actor, singer or writer they will still see the death of a human being as tragic.
+That is the normal reaction to someone’s death.

 However sadly as we all know a death in the limelight can often bring out the worst in people.
 It can cause people to become more judgemental and harsh than they would normally be and do things that to be blunt, make them look like complete and utter cretins.

-Below are what I believe to be the worst 3 types of reactions I have seen on line to the deaths of celebrities.
+Below are what I believe to be the worst 3 types of reactions I have seen online to the deaths of celebrities.
 Please remember this the next time a celebrity passes on.
-Obviously if you put yourself in the limelight then you can expect to be judged more harshly than someone who is not, but like I said before the following examples are just people being dicks for whatever reasons.
+Obviously if you put yourself in the limelight then you can expect to be judged more harshly than someone who is not, but the following examples are just people being dicks for whatever reasons.

-Another fairly obvious choice.
-You know the types the people who sell stories about a celeb after their passing claiming to be their long lost son, best friend or something like that, and are happy to talk sometimes mere hours after the celeb has died perfectly fine about this person they were supposedly so close with.
-Of course it is worth noting that sometimes a celebrity will have skeletons in their closet, or the person in question will have been their friend, but I think its safe to say that a lot of these people are often just parasites looking to get a quick buck.
+These people will sell stories about a celeb after their passing, claiming to be their long lost son, best friend etc, and are sometimes happy to talk mere hours after the celeb they were supposedly so close to has died.
+Obviously sometimes a celebrity will have skeletons in their closet, or the person in question will have been their friend, but I think its safe to say that a lot of these people are often just parasites looking to get a quick buck.
 Sometimes even if they did genuinely know that person they will still milk it for all its worth.

-Probably the most famous awful reaction people have to a celebrities death is when people who slated the dead celebrity when they were alive suddenly start acting like their biggest fans.
+Probably the most famous awful reaction people have to a celebrities death is when those who slated the dead celebrity when they were alive, suddenly start acting like their biggest fans.

-Eminem meanwhile is yet another example of this gross type of hypocrisy not only with Amy Winehouse whom he ridiculed when she was alive and praised after her death, but with Michael Jackson too.
+Eminem meanwhile is yet another example of this gross type of hypocrisy, not only with Amy Winehouse whom he ridiculed when she was alive, yet praised after her death, but with Michael Jackson too.
 As you can see in the above picture Eminem slated Jackson and made jokes about him being a pedophille.
-After his death however he praised him as a genius.
+After his death however he praised him as a misunderstood genius.

-Then of course there are the papers who have literally become a by word for this type of hypocrisy for everyone with their reactions to everyone from Princess Diana to Whitney Houston’s deaths.
+Then of course there are the papers who have literally become a by word for this type of hypocrisy with their reactions to everyone from Princess Diana to Whitney Houston’s deaths.

 These people I think are much worse than just hypocrites.
 They actually profit on the persons misery when they are alive.
-They slate this person when its trendy too (again more examples of kicking someone when they are down) follow them everywhere they go and take unflattering pictures of them and plaster them everywhere for people to see and laugh at.
+They kick this person when they’re down, follow them everywhere they go and take unflattering pictures of them and plaster them everywhere for people to see and laugh at.
 “Look how fat she is, ha he’s going bald”.